Top 20 Math Interview Question and Answers (2023)

 Remained/ total = 30/ 40 = 3 / 4 is the fraction remain in the rack

-5) Explain what is the formula for calculating interest rate?
+5) What is the formula for calculating the interest rate?

 There are two types of interest which can be calculated using a different formula

-To calculate simple interest, formula used is (PX RX T)/ 100
+To calculate simple interest, the formula used is (PX RX T)/ 100

 Where P is the principal amount, R is for the rate of interest and t is for time

-Formula for calculating compound interest is P X (1 + r/100) ^t
+The formula for calculating compound interest is PX (1 + r/100) ^t

-6) Explain what is Commutative, Associative and Distributive laws in maths?
+6) What is Commutative, Associative and Distributive laws in maths?